-Supply & Demand, Production Costs and Pricing
+Supply & Demand, Production Costs and Price Forecasts

 From current insight on potash supply and demand to production cost analysis, Green Markets’ research on the potash market gives you the detailed data you need for strategic planning, competitor assessment, and price forecasting.

 Your detailed monitor of the forces shaping global potassium fertilizer prices, this research delivers informed analysis, estimates and forecasts of the global potash fertilizer market that you won’t find anywhere else.

 Your purchase of the Global Potash Quarterly gives you one full year of intelligence (four reports), including the following elements:

 1. Global Potash Fertilizer Price Forecasts – Trusted potash price forecasts in 1-6 month and 1, 3, 5 and 10 year horizons for:

 - U.S. Gulf NOLA